julioalucero/events/README.md

 ## What is missing
   These are items which are missing given that are outside of the purpose of this test:

-  - UI: Hamburger icon on collapse nav
+  - UI: Hamburger icon on collapse nav.
+  - Add Rubocop.
-  - Add Rubocop
+  - Add CI.
-  - The user create a Event
+  - The user create a Event.
-  - Search: Pagination of Events, do it using ajax, Sort values, clear search
+  - Search: Pagination of Events, do it using ajax, Sort values, clear search, search by one date instead of range, use select on date search instead of string

 ## Setup